gen-classroom/projet-janssens_marques_lange_villagrasa/README.md

 # Labo 1

-Group work realized in the scope of GEN Lessons
+Group work realized in the scope of GEN Lessons, at HEIG-VD, academic year 2020/2021.

 ## Description